-On an index card, each person writes one of the biggest classroom or student challenges he or she is facing related to rigor.
-Fold each card and place it in a bowl.
+On an index card, each person writes one of the biggest classroom or student-specific challenges he or she is facing related to rigor.
+Fold each card, and place it in a bowl.
 Each group member then chooses a challenge from the bowl.
 As you progress through the chapters, look for solutions to those challenges.
-After reading the book in its entirety, everyone will share the index card challenge they drew, as well as the solutions they found in the book.

-Pipe Cleaner Responses

-Each teacher uses a pipe cleaner to form a shape that represents how his or her students respond to the notion of rigor or challenging work.
-Ask each to share their shape with the group, and explain why they formed it.
+After reading the book in its entirety, everyone will share the index-card challenges they drew, as well as the solutions they found in the book.
+Pipe-Cleaner Responses Each teacher uses a pipe cleaner to form a shape that represents how his or her students respond to the notion of rigor or challenging work.
+Ask each to share the shape with the group and explain it.
+During-Reading Activities Learning Walk As you begin to implement some of the strategies, do a learning walk.
+Find other teachers who are willing, and visit one another's classrooms.
+Look for examples of rigor, motivation, and engagement.
+Discuss the positive examples you see.
+Write a Letter to a New Teacher Write a letter to a first-year teacher using the following terms: Rigor Intrinsic Motivation Extrinsic Motivation Accommodation Modification Myth Diagnostic Assessment Concrete-Representational-Abstract Scaffolding My Head Is Spinning!